-In order for mompreneurs to be successful, they have to start the prioritizing from the inside.
-Doing the internal work means you need to know what you value and what is most important.
+In order for mompreneurs to be successful, they have to start prioritizing from the inside.
+Doing internal work means you need to know what you value and what is most important.
 This will help you prioritize your tasks.
 Internal work begins with your core values.
 Each person’s core values are different.
 You may value achievement where another may value love.
 By identifying your core values and then defining them according to you and what you need, you will have a clearer picture when you prioritize the many tasks and activities you need to juggle as a busy mompreneur.

 Time Management Skill 5.
 Plan it all out

 Never underestimate the value of a great plan!
 And, don’t be afraid to plan.
 Anything can be a project if you plan it out.
 And, with a plan, you always have the opportunity to change direction if your plan is not working out to your advantage.
 Planning can be done in many ways but it’s been proven that planning is a separate brain function than scheduling and indeed separate than implementation.
 It is important to take time apart to plan first.
 And if you need help with project management skills, they are learnable!

 Time Management Skill 6.
 Manage how to do it

 Managing how you do it has to do with the systems and workflows you implement in your life.
 Often we think about workflows when it comes to business but there are many workflows when it comes to managing your home and children effectively as well.
 Thinking about the best way to do things can sometimes save you a great deal of time.
 Asking for input from friends and other small business owners and entrepreneurs, can save you loads of time and mistakes.

 Just like planning, scheduling is a separate activity and deserves some focus for busy mompreneurs.
 Before you can schedule effectively you have to understand how much time you actually have in any given day.
 The best way to figure out your average discretionary time daily is to start with an average of 24 hours,